 Morning Sickness: What You Need to Know

 When to Expect Morning Sickness

-Before we chat about when morning sickness starts, let’s talk about how pregnancy weeks are calculated.
-Because many women don’t know the exact day they ovulated or conceived, your doctor will most likely start counting the weeks of your pregnancy, beginning from the first day of your last period.
-This means that pregnancy is actually 40 weeks long, and you’re most likely not even pregnant that first “official” week of pregnancy!
+Before we talk about when morning sickness starts, let’s discuss how pregnancy weeks are calculated.
+Because many women don’t know the exact day they ovulated or conceived, your doctor will most likely start counting the weeks of your pregnancy, beginning from the first day of your last period.3 This means that pregnancy is actually 40 weeks long, and you’re most likely not even pregnant that first “official” week of pregnancy!

 So with that being said, many women will begin to experience morning sickness during the fifth or sixth weeks of pregnancy, which is pretty early on in your pregnancy.
-If you have a reasonably regular period, you may start to feel a little off starting about two weeks after you miss your period.
-Since those feelings of morning sickness are partially caused by the increase in pregnancy hormone that happens as your body begins its amazing prep for growing and nurturing your baby, this timeline makes a lot of sense1.
+If you have a reasonably regular period, you may feel slightly off starting about two weeks after you miss your period.
+Since those feelings of morning sickness are partially caused by the increase in pregnancy hormones as your body begins its amazing prep for growing and nurturing your baby, this timeline makes a lot of sense.1

 How to Prepare for Morning Sickness

 Unfortunately, though, the name is a little misleading.
-Morning sickness can happen at any time of day.
-I felt sick throughout the entire day with my second baby, and it lasted for the whole first trimester.
-With my first, I had nausea for maybe two weeks, and only in the mornings.
+Morning sickness can happen at any time of the day.
+I felt sick throughout the entire day with my second baby, which lasted for the entire first trimester.
+With my first, I had nausea for maybe two weeks and only in the mornings.

 Ways to Treat Morning Sickness

 I wish there were a magic solution to morning sickness.
 But so far, I don’t know anyone that’s found one!
 There are, however, a ton of helpful remedies that may help to calm nausea.
 Since nothing is a one-size-fits-all solution, try a few different methods and see what works for you.
 Here are a few tips I found that helped me manage morning sickness: